Surety bonds cover an extremely wide range of needs and purposes, especially when it comes to the global exporting industry is no different.

 As a new $4 million opportunity with a government agency has presented itself, a series of payment and performance bonds must be met in order to satisfy a quota of government regulations.

 With the help of the right Surety lender, Company Y was able to meet government regulations and provide the necessary Bonds.

 In the event that Company Y does not fulfill the terms of the contract, the government agency will have recourse (via the surety bond).

 Performance bonds can be divided into two categories: default and demand bonds.

-A default bond requires that the beneficiary prove that there was a breach in contract that has ultimately caused some type of damage for the bond to be cashed.
+A default bond requires that the beneficiary prove that there was a breach of contract that has ultimately caused some type of damage for the bond to be cashed.

 A demand bond requires that the issuer pay the required amount in the incident of a breached contract up to a certain amount at any given time.

-If you would like to learn more on how performance bonds will benefit your contractual obligations, contact the experienced team at Surety Bond Authority at 800-333-7800.
+If you would like to learn more about how performance bonds will benefit your contractual obligations, don't hesitate to contact us here.